Suit Yourself: Dressing for Your Body Type

 Primary goal: Avoid exaggerating your girth.

-Fit: For heavier-set men, making sure your clothes fit correctly (e.g. not loose, but not overly close-fitting either) is of paramount importance.
+Fit: For heavier-set men, making sure your clothes fit correctly (e.g. neither too tight nor too loose) is of paramount importance.
 Baggy clothing will look sloppy, while too-tight clothing will make you look like you’re about to burst at the seams.

 Pattern: Vertical stripes can make you appear thinner (avoid horizontal stripes, however, which have the opposite effect).
-Subtle patterns add flare to your wardrobe, but bolder designs can add bulk.
+Subtle patterns add flair to your wardrobe, but bolder designs can add bulk.

 Color: Opt for dark, monochromatic colors for their slimming effect.